Big-Life-Lab/PHES-ODM/site/measure.md

 - _Short name_ (shortName): a short measure variable name.
 The name must adhere to common variable name support in open software: pascal case, no special characters.

-- _Long name_ (full): a name that uniquely identifies a measure based on its attributes.
+- _Long name_ (fullName): a name that uniquely identifies a measure based on its attributes.

 - _Common name_ (commonNameEN, commonNameFR): a human-readable name of the measure.